interactionprinciples/interactionprinciples.org/CONTRIBUTING.md

 When contributing to the principles, please first discuss the change you wish to make by creating an issue, sending an email to team@interactionprinciples.org, or any other method with the owners of this repository before making a change.

-To contribute, you need a GitHub.com account.
-You can create one at https://github.com/join and signing in.
+To contribute, you need a GitHub account (this can be anonymous if you prefer to send feedback this way!).
+You can create one at https://github.com/join.
+Then sign in to contribute by creating an issue, suggesting an enhancement, or submitting any edits or other feedback.

 ### Create a new issue